-- 6.4.2 According to the Director-General of the General Nationality Directorate, a person could not obtain an INC via a proxy.
-However, for people with passports living outside of Iraq, 'a person with power of attorney can retrieve the document on behalf of the applicant', or if the person had no relatives the INC could be sent to an Iraqi Embassy via the Ministry of Foreign Affairs.132 - 6.4.3 According to Landinfo, INCs are only issued in Iraq.133 However, according to an undated source in the Ministry of Foreign Affairs, it was possible to obtain either a new or replacement INC from an Iraqi Embassy:
+- 6.4.1 A report from Landinfo dated 23 January 2014, which cited Nezar Rahmatollah Aziz, General Director of Passport and Nationality in the Kurdistan Region), noted that in accordance with Iraqi law INCs were only produced in Baghdad, but could be issued at General Nationality Directorate local offices found in all provincial capitals.
+Additionally, the source noted that there were multiple offices located in Baghdad.128 A source from the Iraqi Foreign Ministry, undated, noted to replace a card the following procedures applied: '...Apply in writing to obtain a new nationality certificate on the grounds of loss or damage... [and c]omplete an application form which is available at GDN's [General Nationality Directorate] local offices (and Iraqi embassies) and submit the written application letter.129 - 6.4.2 According to the Director-General of the General Nationality Directorate, a person could not obtain an INC via a proxy.
+However, for people with passports living outside of Iraq, 'a person with power of attorney can retrieve the document on behalf of the applicant', or if the person had no relatives the INC could be sent to an Iraqi Embassy via the Ministry of Foreign Affairs.130 - 6.4.3 According to Landinfo, INCs are only issued in Iraq.131 However, according to an undated source in the Ministry of Foreign Affairs, it was possible to obtain either a new or replacement INC from an Iraqi Embassy:

 'For applications delivered at embassies, the consul must note the applicant's grounds for application on the back of the application form, along with the applicant's full name, and make sure that the applicant's fingerprints are stamped over the name.
 The consul must sign this document and seal it with the consulate/embassy stamp.
 If the applicant needs a renewed nationality certificate because the old one is damaged, the original certificate must be submitted.
 If the applicant needs a new certificate because the old one is lost, a copy of their father's or brother's nationality certificate must be submitted, with confirmation from the embassy that it is a true copy. ...
-Copy of their father's and mother's passports must also be submitted and these must also have a "true copy" stamp from the embassy ...' in addition to 4 passport photos and 3,600 Iraqi dinars, approximately 2USD.'134
+Copy of their father's nationality certificate and these must also have a "true copy" stamp from the embassy ...' in addition to 4 passport photos and 3,600 Iraqi dinars, approximately 2USD.'132